z-siddiqi/alpaca-market-agent/docs/architecture.md

 Alpaca reads reconcile state at the start of every turn and after each account-changing call.
 The runtime looks up a deterministic client order ID before retrying a lost submission.
 Partial fills become the authoritative position immediately, and a position is not flat until Alpaca says it is.
-A durable lease prevents concurrent turns from managing the account.

 When positioned, the reasoning runtime makes sure the initial protective sell stop exists before invoking the model.
 The watcher continuously reconciles that